1994francis/GameOfTheMadGoose/README.md

 # GameOfTheMadGoose
-Realized in C++ for the First Year - Computer Science Degree, with unusual roules.
+Realized in C++ for the First Year - Computer Science Degree, with unusual rules.
 Check it if you need some very simple code for beginners.

 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by